 For more advice visit your local pharmacy.

+Created by: NHS Nottingham and Nottinghamshire ICB Medicines Optimisation team in partnership with My life Choices.
 For more information about My Life Choices, see their webpage on the Nottingham and Nottinghamshire ICB website.
 V1.0